TNamdarian/saranamdarian/README.md

 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
 5. Under Source click the drop-down menu labelled None and select **Master Branch**.
 Then **Save** it.
-6. WAit for a few minutes of the website to be deployed.
+6. Wait for a few minutes of the website to be deployed.
 7. Scroll back down to the **GitHub Pages** section to access the link to the deployed website.

 ### Run this project locally